 Which one we need to choose depends on our discussion with our teammates.

-In case we need to merge it soon and we are not sure which one to choose, we can choose to
+If we need to merge it soon and are unsure which one to choose, we can choose to

 Accept both changes to be safe.